ambianic/ambianic-quickstart/README.md

 - `status`: shows the instance status
 - `logs`: logs on stdout the instance logs
 - `ui`: opens the Ambianic.ai UI
+- `upgrade`: Run the installer and upgrade the local setup

 ## Uninstall